emilianavt/OpenSeeFace/README.md

       year = {2018}
     }

-For the training the gaze and blink detection model, the WFLW dataset and [MRL Eye](http://mrl.cs.vsb.cz/eyedataset) datasets were used.
+For the training the gaze and blink detection model, the [MPIIGaze](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/research/gaze-based-human-computer-interaction/appearance-based-gaze-estimation-in-the-wild/) dataset was used.
+Additionally, around 125000 synthetic eyes generated with [UnityEyes](https://www.cl.cam.ac.uk/research/rainbow/projects/unityeyes/) were used during training.

 ## Algorithm